classiebit/eventmie-pro-docs/resources/docs/1.0/features/events.md

 3. Then click on &nbsp;<larecipe-button type="primary" size="sm" rounded>Edit</larecipe-button>

-### For Organiser
+### For Organizer

-1. In the header, hover over your account name and click on `Manage Events`
+1. On the Front-end, go to header, hover over the account name and click on `Manage Events`
-2. You'll see all your events in the list.
-3. Then click on &nbsp;<larecipe-button type="primary" size="sm" rounded>Edit</larecipe-button>
+2. Then click on &nbsp;<larecipe-button type="primary" size="sm" rounded>Edit</larecipe-button>

-> {primary} Admin can see all the organisers events on the `Admin panel`, while Organiser can see only their own events on the `front-end`.
+> {primary} Admin can see & manage all organizers events, while Organizer can see & manage only their own events.

 ---

->{danger} Organiser can only disable their events, only Admin have permission to delete an event.
+>{danger} Organizer can only disable their events, only Admin have permission to delete events.

 ---

-## Event Creation Steps Explained
+## Event Setup Form

-Below are all the steps explained.
-You can `Publish` or `Un-publish` your event from the last step.
-And to publish an event, you need to complete all the steps.

 <a name="Details"></a>
 ## Details

-You need to fill in the event details to proceed to next step.
-If you're Admin, you need to `select an Organiser` and if you're Organiser, you will be the organiser of the event.
+The first step is mandatory to proceed to the next step.

 <br>

 **Form Fields**

-- Title (Event name)
+- Category
+- Event name
-- Slug  (Event URL will be auto-generated)
+- Event URL (auto-generated)
 - Description
-- More Info (Why to attend your event?)
+- More Info (Why to attend?)
-- Category

 <a name="Timing"></a>
 ## Timing

-Enter the event timings.
-Timings can be for single or multiple days event.
+Set timing for single or multiple days event.

 <br>

 **Form Fields**

 - Start date